mohamed271220/chat-api/express-api/README.md

 ## Authentication

 This API uses JWT (JSON Web Tokens) for authentication.
-After logging in, users receive a token that must be included in the `Authorization` header for protected routes.
+After logging in, users receive a token that must be included in a cookie

 ### Example: